Mansions/website-docs/en/faq.md

 -----------------------

-- **My switcher is off but when I open osu.ppy.sh in my browser I get redirected to ripple's website!**
+- **My switcher is off but when I open osu.ppy.sh in my browser I get redirected to mansion's website!**
 - Make sure the switcher is off, then empty your browser cache.
 [Google it](http://lmgtfy.com/?q=How+to+empty+browser+cache) if you don't know how to do it.

 -----------------------

-- **I get strange errors on osu!'s website after playing on ripple (beatmaps not found etc)**
+- **I get strange errors on osu!'s website after playing on mansion (beatmaps not found etc)**
 - Delete `s` and `t` cookies relative to osu.ppy.sh using a [cookie editor](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg).
 If you don't know how to remove specific cookies, just delete all cookies from your browser settings.

 -----------------------